ppitchyy/jekyll-now/_posts/2017-12-18-2017-Reading-Challenge.md

 ---
 layout: post
 title: 2017 Reading Challenge
-description: 130% completed
+description: 130% completed 📚
 tags: books reading
 ---

+My first successful reading challenge, wooo! 🙌

 Back in the teenage days, I'd always been a bookworm.
-Needless to say, I barely had time to read throughout college, so it was one of my major goals to get back into reading once I start working... well, technically I graduated last year but my 2016 reading challenge was a flop since it was hard to make reading a habit again.
-So I pulled myself together and started easy with a goal of 30 books.
+Needless to say, I barely had time to read throughout college, so it was one of my major goals to get back into reading once I have a 9-5 schedule.
+To be honest, my first attempt was last year but I struggled trying to make reading a habit again so tl;dr my 2016 reading challenge was a flop.
+I decided to start over with a goal of 30 books.
 It's not a lot, but I gotta start somewhere right? 🤷🏻📈

 * Goal: 30 books 🙂
-* Read: 39 books 🙌
+* Read: 39 books 😃

 Favorite non-fictions: